sbseltzer/anki-trivial-clozes/README.md

 This addon is intended to assist in generating card content in a platform independent way.

-## Behaviour
+## Planned Behaviour

 Here's how this will work.

-1. Cards with the MCT tag will be affected
+1. Cards with the `unclozed` tag will be affected
 1. Affected cards must at least have a front side with one or more of the field names (`Sentence`, `Text`, `Front`)
 1. Affected cards must at least have a front side with one of more of the field names (`Meaning`, `Extra`, `Back`)
 1. When affected fields lose unfocus, clozes will have their hint text set to their clozed text (i.e. `{{c1::text::text}}`)